English and Mathematics Placement

 -

-Multiple Placement Scores: If you have scores from more than one approved English placement exam, we'll always use the score that gives you the highest placement.
+Multiple Placement Scores: Students with scores from more than one approved English placement exam, NDSU uses the score with the highest placement.

 -

-Accommodations for Students with Disabilities: If you are an eligible student with a disability and require reasonable accommodations to take a placement test, please contact the NDSU Center for Accessibility and Disability Services.
-You'll need to submit your disability documentation at least two weeks before you plan to take the test.
-They will review your documentation and let you know if more information is needed to determine your eligibility.
-You can send your request and documentation to:
+Accommodations for Students with Disabilities: Students with a disability that require reasonable accommodations to take a placement test, may contact the NDSU Center for Accessibility and Disability Resources (CADR).
+Students must submit documentation at least two weeks prior to taking the test.
+Please review the CADR webiste for documentation submission information.
+CADR will review the documentation and communicate if more information is needed to determine eligibility.

 -

-NDSU English Placement Survey: If you haven't submitted scores from any of the approved English placement examinations (listed in the table below), you'll need to take the NDSU English Placement Survey.
-If you have questions about the survey, please contact NDSU One Stop.
+NDSU English Placement Survey: Students, who do not have scores from any of the approved English placement examinations listed in the table below, will take the NDSU English Placement Survey.
+Students may contact NDSU One Stop for further information.

 -

-Challenging Your Placement: If you have existing placement scores but want to try and place into a higher English course, you may choose to take the NDSU English Placement Survey.
+Challenging Your Placement: Students with existing placement scores who want to try and place into a higher English course may choose to take the NDSU English Placement Survey.
 Keep in mind that ENGL 120 is the highest English course you can place into through this method.

 -

-Developmental English (ASC 85): If your placement indicates that you need to take ASC 85 (developmental English), you'll register for this course through a collaborative student registration process with North Dakota State College of Science (NDSCS).
-You can purchase textbooks for ASC 85 at the NDSU bookstore.
+Developmental English (ASC 85): If placement indicates that a student needs to take ASC 85 (developmental English), the student will register for this course through a collaborative student registration process with North Dakota State College of Science (NDSCS).
+Students can purchase textbooks for ASC 85 at the NDSU bookstore.

 -